 One aspect of the online part of the course will be homework and quizzes, which are tightly linked to the textbook.
 (See textbook and signup information below.)
 There will be two parts to the online assignments.

 - Learning Curve: This is an adaptive learning system that allows you to practice problems at your own pace.
 It chooses problems adaptively based on which topics you are finding most difficult.
 You continue to do problems until you reach a pre-set target score.
 You will be graded strictly on whether you complete each assignment (reach the target score), not on how many problems you get wrong or right.
 Learning Curve will count five per cent of your grade, but its value goes well beyond that, because it is a great way to practice for the quizzes and the exams.

-- Graded Homework in LaunchPad.
-LaunchPad is the platform that comes with the textbook.
+- Graded Homework.
+Achieve is the platform that comes with the textbook.
 We will cover 17 chapters in the textbook, and there will be a graded homework quiz on each chapter except chapter 1 (which means 16 quizzes in all).
 Obviously some modules will have two — closely related — chapters in them.
-Consult the calendar in LaunchPad to see when the homeworks are due.
-You get only one shot at each homework quiz, but they are untimed, and you can save a quiz you have started and go back later.
-This means in effect that the quizzes are open book.
+Consult the calendar in Achieve to see when the homeworks are due.
 The main function of the quizzes is to keep you up with the material so you will benefit from the in-class activities and be prepared for the exams.
 I will drop the lowest three quiz grades, which means that you have three “free passes.”
 The free passes are intended to take into account any problems, including computer problems, you might have: so don’t ask to retake quizzes you miss.
 The homework quizzes count 10 per cent of your grade, but, again, their value goes beyond that in helping you prepare for the exams.

 Most of your grade will come from two midterms and a final.